discretelogics/discretelogics.github.com/blog/_posts/2013-03-10-new-product-teahouse-browse-time-series-by-chart.md

 #### Large files forced us to do it
 We built TeaHouse to have a tool that opens arbitrarily large time series and draws data of any format (temperatures, prices, aggregated values).
-WeLeaving any "advanced" analysis operationsout, we put the focus on efficient data access and versatile data handling so that it opens just any time series file.
+Leaving any "advanced" analysis operationsout, we set the focus on efficient data access and versatile data handling so that it opens just any time series file.

 #### Data Access in TeaHouse